 For more information on Miami's Animal Care and Use Program, please see their website.

-Some guidance and suggestions may apply to IACUC applications at other institutions, but please check the specific requirements of your institution as they do vary.
+Some guidance and suggestions may apply to IACUC applications at other institutions, so please check the specific requirements of your institution as they do vary.